• Skip to main content

 Instructions

-• In a stand or hand-held mixer, add the sugar and butter to the bowl.
-At medium speed, blend the 2 for about 3 minutes.
+• Add the sugar and butter to a stand mixer and blend for 2 for about 3 minutes on medium speed.
 Add one egg and incorporate before adding the 2nd egg.
 Stop and scrape down the sides and across the bottom.
 Add the vanilla extract and mascarpone and blend.
-Stop the mixer and add the dates, walnuts, and caramel chips and turn the mixer on for about 30 seconds or less.
-Take the bowl off the stand and fold in the flour mixture till it is all incorporated.
-I do it this way so the flour is not beaten too much, which can happen with a power mixer.
-Cover the bowl and refrigerate for at least 2 hours.
+Stop the mixer, add the dates, walnuts, and caramel bits and turn the mixer on for about 30 seconds or less.

 Nutrition